candidasa/piston-migrator/README.md

 Ideally, we combined this work with upgrading of the project to the latest version of SilverStripe.
 So, best to propose an upgrade to the client.

-The way to handle switching from a project branch is to first change the svn:externals to a public branch (on github), then run the script, then re-apply all the commits in the project branch, as necessary.
+The way to handle switching from a project branch is to first change the svn:externals to a branch or tag (who's equivalent can be found on github), then run the script, then re-apply all the commits in the project branch, as necessary.

 ## Installation
 Install this script by running the following commands: